-Graphene might be the world's most useful material.
-Though it is only one carbon-atom thick, it is 100 times stronger than steel, and highly flexible to boot.
-Ever since it was first isolated by researchers about a decade ago, the list of patents involving graphene has grown exponentially every year.
+Graphene might be one of the world's most useful materials.
+Though it is only one carbon atom thick, it is 100 times stronger than steel, and highly flexible to boot.
+Ever since it was first isolated by researchers in 2004, the list of patents involving graphene has grown exponentially every year.
 It may not be long before this supermaterial spawns a technological revolution that could truly change the world.

-Here are 10 of the most profound graphene inventions to look forward to in the near future.
+Here are 10 profound graphene inventions to look forward to in the near future.

 Fuel from the air

-This means that graphene films could be used to vastly improve the efficiency of proton-conducting membranes, which are essential components of fuel cell technology.
+This means graphene films could be used to vastly improve the efficiency of proton-conducting membranes, which are essential components of fuel-cell technology.
 Geim imagines a future where vehicles could be powered just by the tiny amounts of hydrogen in the air.

 "Essentially, you pump your fuel from the atmosphere and get electricity out of it," Geim said.